kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 We introduce a new phase in the main scheduling loop (`scheduleOne`).
 In the end-to-end Pod scheduling flow, it is planned to place this new phase *before* the standard pod-by-pod scheduling cycle.

-When the scheduler pops a Pod from the active queue, it checks if that Pod belongs to an unscheduled `PodGroup`.
-If so, the scheduler initiates the Workload Scheduling Cycle.
+When the loop pops a `PodGroup` from the active queue, it initiates the Workload Scheduling Cycle.

 Since the `PodGroup` instance (defined by the group name and replica key) is the effective scheduling unit, the Workload Scheduling Cycle will operate